-Silverfish, also called fishmoth, is a small, wingless insect.
-Its common name derives from the animal’s silvery light grey and blue color, combined with the fish-like appearance of its movements, while the scientific name (Lepisma saccharina) indicates the silverfish’s diet of carbohydrates such as sugar or starches.
+Name: Its name derives from the animal’s silvery light gray and blue color, combined with the fish-like appearance of its movements.
+Its scientific name (Lepisma saccharina) indicates the silverfish’s diet of sugar and starches.